If your employer brand isn’t nailed down, my guess is you’ve already lost talent to your competitor(s).

 This is how to get candidate experience right and build an employer brand you can be proud of.

-How to create a positive candidate experience (according to behavioural science)
+How to improve employer branding and create a positive candidate experience (according to behavioural science)

 Step 1 - Your employer branding starts with your job descriptions